Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge Theory of hybrid Landau-Ginzburg models

-for all $p,q \geq 0$. \end{prop} \begin{proof} Due to the construction of the Hodge numbers, we apply the same argument used in the proof of Proposition \ref{prop: Hodge-Tate implies KKP hybrid setting}.
-To do this, it is enough to show that the co-simplicial mixed Hodge complex whose cohomology of each simplicial term is Hodge-Tate induces the mixed Hodge structure of the Hodge-Tate type on the level of cohomology.
-This is proven in Corollary \ref{cor:MHC hodge-Tate}). \end{proof}
+For the general case, the same argument above can be applied.
+To do this, one needs to show that the co-simplicial mixed Hodge complex whose cohomology of each simplicial term is Hodge-Tate induces the mixed Hodge structure of Hodge-Tate type on the level of cohomology.
+This is proven in Corollary \ref{cor:MHC hodge-Tate}.
+We leave the details of remaining proof to the reader. \end{proof}

+\begin{example} A hybrid LG model $(Y, h:Y \to \C^2)$ constructed in the Example \ref{ex:conic+line}, \ref{ex:conic+line cpt} satisfies the assumption in Theorem \ref{prop: Hodge-Tate implies KKP hybrid setting:General}.
+The Hodge-Tateness of $H^k(Y)$ follows from that the compactification $Z$ is Hodge-Tate since this is a rational elliptic surface and two horizontal divisors we remove are $\bbP^1$. \end{example}

+\begin{lem} Let $(Y,h:Y \to \C^N)$ be a hybrid LG model of Fano type.
+Then the associated ordinary LG model $(Y,\sw:Y \to \C)$ is of Fano type. \end{lem}